Emergence of correlation-driven altermagnetism in Hubbard model on geometrically frustrated lattice-clusters: Introduction

-In this work, we investigate the simple and the extended Hubbard model using exact diagonalization (ED) \cite{Fahad2025ps, Fahad2025pca} on the frustrated $3\times 3$ square lattice with periodic boundary conditions (PBC) as shown in Fig. \ref{fig:latfig}.
-This minimal toroidal geometry retains full quantum coherence while incorporating geometric frustration and non-trivial loop connectivity.
-By systematically analyzing half-filling and single-carrier (hole or electron) doped sectors ($N=8,9,10$), where $N$ represents number of electrons, we isolate how carrier itinerancy modifies local moment formation, altermagnetic correlations and rotational symmetry properties across intermediate ($U=4$) and strong-coupling ($U=10$) regimes.
+In this work, we investigate the simple and the extended Hubbard model using exact diagonalization (ED) \cite{Fahad2025ps, Fahad2026ps} on finite-size lattices with distinct geometries and boundary conditions that together tune the degree of geometric frustration.
+Specifically, we consider (i) a fully frustrated $3\times 3$ square lattice with periodic boundary conditions (PBC) in both spatial directions (torus geometry), (ii) a partially frustrated $2\times 3$ lattice with PBC along one direction (cylindrical geometry), and (iii) an unfrustrated $2\times 4$ lattice with cylindrical boundary conditions, as shown in Fig. \ref{fig:Fig1}.
+While the $3\times 3$ lattice is studied at half-filling ($N=9$) and in the presence of single-carrier (hole or electron) doping ($N=8,10$), the $2\times 3$ and $2\times 4$ lattices are analyzed at half-filling to isolate the role of geometric frustration independent of carrier dynamics.
+This comparative framework enables us to disentangle the interplay between geometric frustration, carrier itinerancy and interaction effects across intermediate ($U=4$) and strong-coupling ($U=10$) regimes.

-The choice of a frustrated $3\times 3$ square lattice is deliberate.
-Unlike larger bipartite lattices that trivially support N\'eel order, this minimal geometry suppresses classical ordering tendencies and enhances sensitivity to symmetry-selective spin responses.
-It therefore serves as a controlled platform for identifying whether altermagnetic correlations are intrinsic electronic phenomena or artifacts of spontaneous symmetry breaking.
+The choice of these lattice geometries provides a controlled framework for investigating the emergence of frustration-driven altermagnetic correlations.
+The $3\times 3$ toroidal lattice represents a minimal fully frustrated system where PBC in both spatial directions and odd number of lattice sites suppress conventional N\'eel-type spin ordering and promote a highly degenerate manifold of competing spin configurations.
+The $2\times 3$ cylindrical lattice retains frustration only along one spatial direction reducing this degeneracy whereas the $2\times 4$ lattice is bipartite and free from geometric frustration favoring conventional antiferromagnetic correlations.
+Together, these geometries span the full range of frustration---from maximal (odd-by-odd torus) to intermediate (cylindrical with one frustrated direction) to absent (even-by-even lattice with cylindrical boundary conditions)---while remaining computationally tractable within ED.
+This progression allows us to examine whether the observed altermagnetic correlations arise intrinsically from electronic interactions or instead depend on the frustration-induced suppression of conventional long-range antiferromagnetic order.

 The remainder of this manuscript is organized as follows.
-In Sec. \ref{modmet} we introduce the model Hamiltonian and discuss the formalism to study correlation-driven altermagnetism, including the definition of our key diagnostics.
-Section \ref{resdis} presents our results, beginning with the simple Hubbard model ($V=0$) to establish the role of doping and frustration, followed by a detailed analysis of the extended Hubbard model at intermediate ($U=4$) and strong ($U=10$) coupling.
-Finally, in Sec. \ref{summary} we provide a summary and conclusion of this work.
+In Sec. \ref{modmet}, we introduce the model Hamiltonian and the formalism used to study correlation-driven altermagnetism.
+Section \ref{resdis} presents our results, beginning with the simple Hubbard model ($V=0$) to establish the role of doping and geometric frustration followed by an analysis of the extended Hubbard model at intermediate ($U=4$) and strong ($U=10$) coupling.
+Finally, Sec. \ref{summary} summarizes our findings.